Events, Activities & Announcements

 Upcoming Activities

-Church Council Meeting: The next meeting of the Church Council will be Tuesday, June 20th at 6:30 PM.
+Church Council Meeting: The next meeting of the Church Council will be on Tuesday, March 17th, at 7:00 PM.
+This meeting will be hybrid, on Zoom and in person.

-Gentlemen’s Group: The Gentlemen’s Group will meet in person on Tuesday, June 13th at 11:30 AM at Paddy’s Public House, 95 Elm Street, West Newton.
+Gentlemen’s Group: The Gentlemen’s Group will meet in person on Tuesday, February 17th at 11:30 AM at Paddy’s Public House.

 Bible Study